larrybc16/snowflake/README.md

 - SNOWFLAKE FOR FINANCIAL SERVICES, Leverage the power of your data to drive personalized experiences, improved business efficiency, and proactive risk mitigation.

+* What are the company's strengths?
+Well designed
+Easy to use
+Great deal of application potential
+Can run data on multiple clouds and regions for a single and consistent experience Share data more easily and more securely
+Allows multiple teams to access and work on the same data Can be used across many different industries and not just finance

 ## Contributors:
 Emmanuel
 Lawrence